alemorenop/qkdnetsim-testbed/README.md

 > Mehic, M., Dervisevic, E., Burdiak, P., Lipovac, V., Fazio, P. and Voznak, M., 2024. *Emulation of quantum key distribution networks*.
 IEEE Network, 39(1), pp.116-123. https://doi.org/10.1109/MNET.2024.3398404

-The paper simulates both ends of every link inside a single ns-3 process.
-In this testbed, every role runs in a separate Docker container.
+The paper deploys the six roles in separate VMs, with an independent QKDNetSim/ns-3 execution in each VM.
+This testbed preserves that distributed process model but replaces every VM with a lighter Docker container.
 Each ns-3 `EmuFdNetDevice` opens an `AF_PACKET` raw socket bound to a Linux `ethX` interface backed by a Docker veth; this veth is the equivalent of the paper diagrams' “Real Net Device”.
-Native VPN endpoints do not use ns-3 or `EmuFdNetDevice`: strongSwan and the VPN consumer use the Linux network stack and Docker veth directly.
-The logical scenario is the same, but it is deployed as six independent nodes; the four QKD/KMS nodes are persistent Compose services and the two application nodes are transient CORE DockerNodes.
+The logical scenario is the same: the four persistent QKD/KMS roles are managed by Compose and the two application roles are transient CORE DockerNodes.

 The six containers run Alice/Bob post-processing, Alice/Bob KMS, and Alice/Bob ETSI 014 applications.
 The QKD path is a direct Alice–Bob link without a trusted intermediate node.
 Their classical application path can be direct or contain CORE routers.